xiangjun9988/devnpm/dm-server/README.md

 	- Once again use 127.0.0.1 instead of 0.0.0.0 as the browser URL
 * v0.8.0
 	- Support multiple clients simultaneously (@dvv)
-	- Pick a random available port if the default is in use (@oliverzy, @harrytruong)
+	- Pick a random available port if the default is in use (@odemorzy, @harrytruong)
 	- Fix Chrome sometimes not applying CSS changes (@harrytruong)
 	- `--ignore=PATH` cli option to not watch given server root relative paths (@richardgoater)
 	- `--entry-file=PATH` cli option to specify file to use when request is not found (@izeau)